superdaminou/ProjetProg/README.txt

 - README.txt				This file
 - CMakeLists.txt			Used to build this project, must be in each (sub)directory of the project
+- play.c					Play implementation (main, display, auto_play)

 grid						Directory
 |- CMakeLists.txt
 |- grid.h					Grid header
 |- grid.c					Grid implementation (grid source code)
-|- play.c				Play implementation (main, display, auto_play)
+|- test.c					This file countains the source code to test functions of grid.c